What is a demand-side platform? An in-depth guide for beginners

 In practice, the difference isn’t the platform itself, but who’s running the campaigns and how involved your team wants to be in day-to-day execution.

-Self-Serve DSPs
+Self-serve DSPs

 With a self-serve DSP, advertisers or agencies manage campaigns directly in the platform themselves.
 That means setting up audience targeting, launching campaigns, adjusting budgets, testing creative, and optimizing performance on their own.